SimonHegele/SSfSBT/README.md

 If -r is set a random sample is selected,<br>
 else simply the first reads of the files are used.

-Tipp: -> Consider using Seqtk (https://github.com/lh3/seqtk) instead.
+Suggestion: -> Consider using Seqtk (https://github.com/lh3/seqtk) instead.

 ### Converting expression files for NanoSim